iputusukma-book/iputusukma-book.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 A finance professional with over a decade of experience in financial planning & analysis, financial reporting, and financial data analytics for the Ministry of Finance.
 This website comprises my working paper, research, projects, and lecture notes.
-For further potential collaboration, you could reach me out at [iputusukma@pm.me](mailto: iputusukma@pm.me).
+For further potential collaboration, you could reach me out at.